saitr/Chess-GUI/README.md

 # Setup Instructions:

-  <li>Clone the repository and then open in the vs code</li>
+  * Clone the repository and then open in the vs code
   * Ensure that python 3 is installed
   * Ensure all listed files are within the main directory
   * Install pygame and run chess.py: